mapbox/batfish/docs/configuration.md

 ### vendorModules

-`Array<string>` - Identifiers of npm modules that you want to be added to the vendor bundle.
+Type: `Array<string>` of npm modules that you want to be added to the vendor bundle.
 The purpose of the vendor bundle is to deliberately group dependencies that change relatively infrequently — so this bundle will stay cached for longer than the others.

 ### webpackLoaders

-`Array<Object>` - Additional loader configuration to pass to Webpack during both Webpack builds (client bundling and HTML generating).
+Type: `Array<Object>` loader configuration to pass to Webpack during both Webpack builds (client bundling and HTML generating).
 Each object should be a [Webpack Rule](https://webpack.js.org/configuration/module/#rule).

 **Warning:** You may need remove the extensions for files your new loader(s) handles from [`fileLoaderExtensions`](#fileloaderextensions).

 ### webpackPlugins

-`Array<Object>` - Additional plugin configuration to pass to Webpack during the client bundling task.
+Type: `Array<Object>` plugin configuration to pass to Webpack during the client bundling task.

 ### webpackStaticIgnore